 How to Clean Gold Jewelry with Beer

 I know, right?
 Who’d have thought?
-To clean and polish solid gold jewelry simply dunk a clean cloth in a bit of light bear (lager or pilsner) and polish.
+To clean and polish solid gold jewelry simply dunk a clean cloth in a bit of light beer (lager or pilsner) and polish.
 Use a clean cloth to wipe dry.

 How to Clean Diamond and Silver Jewelry with Toothpaste